nik-ko/crop_scans/README.md

 ## Usage

 Use the docker container for cropping images in PDF files.
-A backup of the input file is created and the input file will be overwritten with the cropped version.
+A backup of the input file is created and the output file is the cropped version named cropped_{filename}.pdf.
+The input PDF file is sampled at 300 dpi.

 ### Example